-Stationary source noise is usually associated with mechanical equipment used for manufacturing purposes or building mechanical systems.
-Other stationary sources worth noting are crowd noise, as related to playgrounds or spectator events, and noise from amplification systems.
+Stationary source noise is usually associated with mechanical equipment used for man facturing purposes or building mechanical systems.
+Other stationary sources worth noting are crowd loise, as related to playgrounds or spectator events, and noise from amplification systems.
 In many cases, the nature of this noise is fairly uniform.
-The recommended descriptor for this type of noise source is the $L{\rm eq(1)}$ descriptor.
-However, for purposes of developing noise attenuation measures for mechanical equipment, the noise analysis should generally be performed using the octave band components of the sound.
-The analysis should include the 31.5, 63, 125, 250, 500, 1000, 2000, 4000, and 8000 Hz octave band center frequencies.
+The recommended descriptor for this type of noise source is the $L{eq(1)}$ descriptor.
+In order to develop noise attenuation measures for mechanical equipment, the noise analysis should generally be performed using the octave back components of the sound.
+The analysis should include the 31.5, 63, 125, 250, 500, 1000, 200, 4000, and 800.
+Hz actave band center frequencies.